artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/README.md

    * Evaluate the performance of the VeeR EH1 core and the VeeR EL2 core for the following program, first using RVfpga-Pipeline and then running on the Nexys A7 board.
 Compare the results and explain the differences:
        - [Exercise-RVfpgaPipeline_EH1](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab2/VeeR#exercise-3) (third exercise).
        - [Exercise-HwCounters_EH1](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Integrated_Systems_Architecture/Lab3#exercise-2) (second exercise).
-       - [Exercise-HwCounters-EL2](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Integrated_Systems_Architecture/Lab3/README.md#exercise-2---extension-for-veer-el2) (extension of the second exercise).
+       - (OPTIONAL) [Exercise-HwCounters-EL2](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Integrated_Systems_Architecture/Lab3/README.md#exercise-2---extension-for-veer-el2) (extension of the second exercise).

    * Analyze the execution of basic instructions using RVfpga-Trace:
        - Analyze an add instruction: [Exercise-1](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Integrated_Systems_Architecture/Lab4#exercise-1) (first exercise) in the VeeR EH1 core.
-       - Analyze a lw instruction (Section 2 of Lab 13 of RVfpga) and a beq instruction (Section 2 of Lab 16 of RVfpga) in the VeeR EH1 core.
+       - (OPTIONAL) Analyze a lw instruction (Section 2 of Lab 13 of RVfpga) and a beq instruction (Section 2 of Lab 16 of RVfpga) in the VeeR EH1 core.

 **To complete between June 30 and July 3:**